MolSSI-BSE/basis_set_exchange/doc/usage.rst

 Importing
 -------------------

-All end-user functionality is available by importing the `bse` module.
+All end-user functionality is available by importing the `basis_set_exchange` module

 Getting a basis set
 -------------------

-The main function for getting a basis set is :func:`bse.get_basis`.
+The main function for getting a basis set is :func:`basis_set_exchange.get_basis`.
 Output format is controlled by the `fmt` parameter.
 By default, a python dictionary is returned.
 If a format is specified, a string is returned instread.